-Are you wondering what “miles” is?
+Are you wondering what “miles” are?
 It is a reward that you get whenever you purchase things through an airline.
-You also earn travel incentives whenever you bought stuff using a miles credit card.
+You also earn travel incentives whenever you buy stuff using a miles credit card.

 But be careful to pick a credit card.
 Make sure that it fits your needs.
-Note, some of them charge high annual fees – that might cause you an unwanted financial dilemma.
+Some of them charge high annual fees, which might cause you an unwanted financial dilemma.
 Just a reminder, we do not want to bury ourselves in debt here.
 So, be careful!

 Get notifications from airline companies.

 Don’t forget to follow their social media accounts too.
 Airlines know that social media brings a large amount of “traffic” to their space.
-So, they engage to earn more money.
+So, they engage in earning more money.
 They also post and share promotions there too.
 Therefore, if possible, enable notifications for each airline page you follow.

-Lastly, if you have your favorite airline app with you, don’t turn off the alerts.
+Lastly, if you have your favorite airline app, don’t turn off the alerts.
 You’ll get promos from there as well.
 Get all the options to travel on a budget!
 Never miss a thing.

-Cheap Travels Tip #2: Find free or cheap accomodation.
+Cheap Travels Tip #2: Find free or cheap accommodation.

-In the previous section, you learned how to travel on a budget by finding the cheapest flight to your desired destination.
+You learned how to travel on a budget by finding the cheapest flight to your desired destination in the previous section.
 In this part, you will discover the cheap and free accommodation that’s gonna make the biggest savings. (especially if you plan to travel for a longer time)

 Geez, imagine if you book in a hotel, a long list of accommodation fees will surely hurt your eyes and your bank accounts after you travel.
 More likely when you trotted the world for months!